-As required by National Policy 41-201, Income Trusts and Other Indirect Offerings, the following table outlines the differences between cash flow from operating activities and cash distributions as well as the differences between net income (loss) and cash distributions, in accordance with the guidelines.
+As required by National Policy 41-201, Income Trusts and Other Indirect Offerings, the following table outlines the differences between cash flow from operating activities and cash distributions as well as the differences between net income and cash distributions, in accordance with the guidelines.

-Three Mon Decemi Years ended December 31, (in thousands) 2014 2013 2014 2013 Net income (loss) \$ 21,356 \$ (2,391) \$ 70,417 \$145,266 Cash flows provided by operating activities Distributions paid and payable 38,924 (26,234) 28,069 (25,021) 92,863 (103,641) 127,894 (98,922) Cash flows from operating activities over (under) distributions paid and payable \$ 12,690 \$ 3,048 \$ (10,778) \$ 28,972
+Three Mon Decem Years ended December 31, (in thousands) 2015 2014 2015 2014 2015 2014 Net income \$ 45,431 \$ 21,356 \$ 195,540 \$ 70,417 Cash flows provided by operating activities 34,806 (27,082) 38,924 (26,234) 159,844 (108,327) 92,863 (103,641) Cash flows from operating activities over (under) distributions paid and payable \$ 7,724 \$ 12,690 \$ 51,517 \$ (10,778)

-Distributions declared to stapled unitholders in the three month periods ended December 31, 2014 and 2013 were \$26.2 million or 55.8 cents per stapled unit and \$25.0 million or 53.3 cents per stapled unit, respectively.
-Total distributions declared to stapled unitholders in the years ended December 31, 2014 and 2013 were \$103.6 million or \$2.21 per stapled unit and \$98.9 million or \$2.11 per stapled unit, respectively.
-Excluding the \$27.7 million of payments related to the early redemption of the 2016 Debentures that was funded with the proceeds from the sale of the Mexican properties and the \$37.8 million lease incentive related to the Thondorf lease extension that was funded with cash on hand, cash provided by operating activities for the year ended December 31, 2014 would have been \$158.4 million, being a more representative amount and more comparable to the prior year.
+Distributions declared to stapled unitholders in the three month periods ended December 31, 2015 and 2014 were \$27.1 million or 57.6 cents per stapled unit and \$26.2 million or 55.8 cents per stapled unit, respectively.
+Total distributions declared to stapled unitholders in the years ended December 31, 2015 and 2014 were \$108.3 million or \$2.30 per stapled unit and \$103.6 million or \$2.21 per stapled unit, respectively.
+Distributions for the three month periods ended December 31, 2015 and 2014 as well as for the year ended December 31, 2015 were funded with cash flows from operations.
+Excluding the \$27.7 million redemption premium associated with the early redemption of the 2016 Debentures that was funded with the proceeds from the sale of the Mexican properties and the \$37.8 million lease incentive related to the Thondorf lease extension that was funded with cash on hand, cash provided by operating activities for the year ended December 31, 2014 would have been \$158.4 million, being a more representative amount and more comparable to the current year.
 The Trust expects distributions to be funded from cash flows from operating activities.

-Net income (loss) prepared in accordance with IFRS recognizes revenue and expenses at time intervals that do not necessarily match the receipt or payment of cash.
+Net income prepared in accordance with IFRS recognizes revenue and expenses at time intervals that do not necessarily match the receipt or payment of cash.
 Therefore, when establishing cash distributions to unitholders, consideration is given to factors such as cash generated from and required for operating activities and forward-looking cash flow information, including forecasts and budgets.
 Management does not expect current or potential commitments to replace and maintain its investment properties to adversely affect distributions.